Japan in March: The Best Springtime Activities For Tourists

 Temperature

-As temperature changes from the cold Winter to early Spring, more people begin to visit Japan.
+As temperatures change from the cold Winter to early Spring, more people visit Japan.

 However, temperatures can drop below freezing at night in some areas, so it’s important to pack warm clothing.

-In Hokkaido, the northernmost island of Japan, the temperature is colder, averaging around 1°C (33°F).
+The temperature is colder in Hokkaido, the northernmost island of Japan, averaging around 1°C (33°F).

 Rain